 Annual Cost Comparison

 The math is clear.
 Reusable wraps aren't a premium — they're a savings.
+A single beeswax set replaces a year of plastic-wrap rolls, and silicone lids that last 2–3 years cost a fraction of that per year.
 And that's before you count the chemicals you're no longer eating.

 Best Beeswax Wraps